flattiverse/connector-csharp/IMPLEMENTERS.md

 * The reference connector does not expose additional wire events for subsystem runtime.
 Instead it parses these owner-only runtime blocks and raises connector-local subsystem events:
   * `BatterySubsystemEvent`
   * `EnergyCellSubsystemEvent`
+  * `HullSubsystemEvent`
   * `ScannerSubsystemEvent`
   * `ClassicShipEngineSubsystemEvent`
   * `ShotWeaponSubsystemEvent`
-* Those connector-local events currently use `EventKind` values `0x80..0x84`, but no additional wire commands were introduced.
+* Those connector-local events currently use `EventKind` values `0x80..0x85`, but no additional wire commands were introduced.

 ### `0x30` Visible Unit Create